cesanta/mongoose/README.md

 - [Read User Guide and API reference](https://docs.cesanta.com/mongoose)
 - [Study mongoose example code](https://github.com/cesanta/mongoose/tree/master/examples)

-If you like what you see and want to stay up to date with our regular updates, star and watch Mongoose.

 > Nothing overdone.
 Nothing less.
 So unbelievably easy to use.
 > Just how good software should be! -- Pritin Tyagaraj, SAP